huebnerl/Wedding-Problems/Wedding-Group-Photography-Order-Problem.md

 And very important, doing all that subject to not missing out any relevant photo combination of guests with the bride and groom.

+Just to give you a small introduction to the complexity of this problem, think of around 100 guests and assume about 25 different photo combinations.
+In such a case there about $\frac{25(25-1)}{2} = 300$ possible orders how to take the photos. - thats a lot.

 ### The Art of orderung Group Photos :camera:
 First of all we need the relevant data to take the ordering decision.
 Let's start with a list of needed Photocombinations and the information about the needed guests for that photo.